shatteredmoon/squirrel_imgui_debugger/README.md

 # Squirrel ImGui Debugger

-A simple interface for debugging Squirrel programming language scripts without the need for an additional IDE such as Visual Studio, Visual Studio, or Eclipse.
+A simple interface for debugging Squirrel programming language scripts without the need for an additional IDE such as Visual Studio, VS Code, or Eclipse.

 ## Requirements